PgBeam Docs

 Create a project

 Create a project in the dashboard.
-Each project gets a hostname like abc.aws.pgbeam.app.
+Each project gets a hostname like abc.proxy.pgbeam.app.
 That hostname is what your application will connect to.

 Add your origin database